What help such as discounts can you get with a pension or health care card in Australia?

 Numerous fee free banking options are available for holders of various concession cards.
 Just ask the banks, some even offer free money sessions to help you sort your finances.
 You can read about Catherine’s experience here.

 Bonus saving accounts are offered for either those who save a certain amount it will be matched by the bank or those who get a loan, repay it and then apply for a saver account and save a certain amount will have it matched by the bank.
-Usually $500.
+You can find one program from NAB here.

 Some states or territories such as the ACT offer free rubbish removal to pension card holders.
 Some councils offer free pick ups as well for everyone.